micro-manager/pycro-manager/docs/source/calling_java.rst

 Calling custom Java code
 ================================================

-Pycro-Manager uses a translation layer that allows the calling of Java code as if it were written in python.
+Pycro-Manager uses a `translation layer <https://github.com/PyJavaZ/PyJavaZ>`_ that allows the calling of Java code as if it were written in Python.
 If you want to use specific Java code through Python, this translation layer can be utilized.

 The example below shows construction of an arbitrary Java object using Micro-Magellan as an example: